novuhq/novu/docs/docs/platform/workflows.md

 });
 ```

-Can be accessed in a template directly:
+Can be accessed in a workflow directly:

 ```handlebars
 {{name}}!
 This is our {{customObject.world}}